 Overnight Method

-- Add the cashews to a bowl and cover with enough water to cover them.
+- Add the cashews to a bowl and fill with enough water to fully cover the nuts.
+Then cover the bowl.

-- Soak overnight or for 5-8 hours.
-You can leave them soaking on the counter or place them in the fridge.
+- Soak overnight or for at least 5-8 hours.
+The cashews can be left to soak at room temperature on the counter or in the fridge.

 - Drain and thoroughly rinse the soaked cashews.